david-samuel-mcdermott/VR-CAD/README.md

 ## Repository Subdirectories
 ### RhinoPlugin
 This directory contains the Python code used to communicate with Rhino3D.
-This should contain one script any its necessary supporting files.
+This should contain one script and its necessary supporting files.
 This script creates the viewports for rhino, launches a server to handle updates from the touch overlay, and connnects to the user tracking server to continuously update the user's position.
 ### TableToUser
 This directory contains the Win32 and OpenCV code used to track the user and create the vector from the table to the user; this acts as a server, receiveing HTTP GET requests for user position and sending JSON responses to the Python code running on Rhino.
 ### TouchOverlay